JudeMurphy/Instagram_Bot_For_Raspberry_Pi/README.md

-# How to setup your Instagram Bot on a Raspberry Pi running Raspbian
+# Setup an Instagram Bot on a Raspberry Pi running Raspbian

 ### Prerequisites
 1. Git